 The goal of this exercise is to illustrate how each municipality needs to have a energy portfolio that is specific to their needs.

-The students analyze a spreadsheet that links % of energy to 6 categories, cost, environmental impact, NIMBY, and three types of industrial emissions.
-As the students input % values for each energy type the overall value of each category is calculated.
+The students analyze a spreadsheet that links % of energy types to 6 output categories; cost, environmental impact, NIMBY, and three types of industrial emissions.
+As the students input % values for each energy type the overall value of each output category is calculated.

 The challenge is for the students to come up with energy plans for multiple cities.
 Each of these cities would have different limits on either the maximum % of an energy type or one of the specific categories.

 Example: Detroit, Michigan would use a low cap on the cost category so their energy plan would need to be very affordable.
-Seattle, Washington would only allow for 2-3% solar because they don't have a lot of extra sun.
+Seattle, Washington would only allow for 2-3% solar because climactic conditions don't favor solar energy.

 For the last portion of the activity the students would come up with a plan for their own town and then be able to look up the current plan at http://www.epa.gov/cleanenergy/energy-and-you/how-clean.html.
 They could then discuss how their plan and the currently implemented plan compare.